 This page is regularly updated, please select here to view the latest version.

-One of the first improvements the Friends of Portswood Rec were aiming to achieve was better access from Brickfield Road, which following a successful campaign and funding bid resulted in an access ramp being installed in 2013.
-We are now considering future projects, which could include resurfacing of the Grosvenor Road entrance to provide some disabled parking spaces and working to improve the appearance of the entrance at Kitchener Road, making recreation easier and more appealing for all.
+2013 - One of the first improvements the Friends of Portswood Rec were aiming to achieve was better access from Brickfield Road, which following a successful campaign and funding bid resulted in an access ramp being installed in Autumn 2013.